pyland/pyland/README.md

 #### Compiling on Desktop - Unix

-For desktop, you will need the packages listed above, many of which can be found on the repos e.g.
+For specific instructions for Ubuntu 14:04 Tusty Tahr see below.
+Genreally for desktop, you will need the packages listed above, many of which can be found on the repos e.g.

 ```bash
 sudo apt-get install libsdl2-ttf-dev